by Frederike Berg

 - that the scaffold is assembled in accordance with the regulations and that it is in safe working order

 - the suitability and functionality of the safety measures taken

 To ensure that nothing is overlooked during the inspection of a scaffold, checklists like this are helpful.
 With a scaffold inspection checklist, you can tick off all the important points step by step.
-For example, is the load-bearing capacity of the contact surface guaranteed?
-Are the decks properly mounted and secured?
-Is the distance to the wall small enough?
+For example, is the load-bearing capacity of the scaffold's contact surface guaranteed?
+Are the scaffold decks properly mounted and secured?
+Is the distance of the scaffold to the wall small enough?
 You can find a detailed overview here.
 The results of the scaffolding inspection must be documented in writing so that an inspection and acceptance report can be drawn up at the end.
-Finally, the competent person affixes a tag to the access ladder or near the stairs stating whether the scaffold has passed the inspection and may be used.
+Finally, the scaffold inspector affixes a tag to the access ladder or near the scaffold stairs stating whether the scaffold has passed the inspection and may be used.

 What else do you need to be aware of?

-The regular inspection of your scaffolding is an integral part of complying with common safety standards such as TRBS 2121 and contributes decisively to better work safety.
+The regular inspection of your scaffolding is an integral part of complying with common safety standards such as TRBS 2121 and contributes decisively to better work safety on construction sites.
 In addition, everyone who is to use the scaffold should be informed that

 - they are not allowed to make any structural changes to the scaffold themselves

 - the scaffold may only be used after it has been inspected and approved

 - no measures such as excavations may be carried out that could impair the stability of the scaffold

 - access to the scaffold may only be made via the ladders or stairs